 Do I need a hardware wallet?

-Not immediately.
-If you're just getting started with a small amount (under $500), a free mobile wallet like BlueWallet is perfectly fine.
-Once your holdings reach an amount that would be painful to lose, it's time to move to a hardware wallet.
-For most people, that threshold is somewhere between $500 and $2,000.
-Hardware wallets keep your private keys offline, making them virtually impossible to hack remotely.
+Not right away.
+If you hold a small amount (under $500), a free mobile wallet like BlueWallet works fine.
+Once your stack reaches an amount that would hurt to lose, move to a hardware wallet.
+For most holders, that threshold falls between $500 and $2,000.
+Hardware wallets keep your private keys offline, which makes remote hacking nearly impossible.

 Is it safe to keep bitcoin on an exchange?

-For short periods while you're learning, it's acceptable.
-For long-term storage, no. Exchanges are custodians, not vaults.
+For a few days while you learn, yes.
+For long-term storage, no. Exchanges are custodians.
 They can be hacked (Mt.
 Gox lost 850,000 BTC), go bankrupt (FTX), or freeze your account.
-The phrase "not your keys, not your coins" exists for a reason.
-Move your bitcoin to a wallet you control as soon as you're comfortable doing so.
+"Not your keys, not your coins" exists for a reason.
+Move your bitcoin to a wallet you control as soon as you feel comfortable doing so.

 What happens if I lose my hardware wallet?

-Your bitcoin is not stored on the device itself.
-It lives on the blockchain.
-Your hardware wallet holds the private keys that control access.
-If you lose or break the device, you can recover everything using the seed phrase (12 or 24 words) you wrote down during setup.
-This is why protecting your seed phrase is even more important than protecting the device.
-Buy a new wallet, enter the seed phrase, and your bitcoin reappears.
+Your bitcoin lives on the blockchain, not on the device.
+The hardware wallet stores the private keys that control access.
+If you lose or break the device, you recover everything with the seed phrase (12 or 24 words) you wrote down during setup.
+Protecting that seed phrase matters more than protecting the device itself.
+Buy a new wallet, enter the phrase, and your bitcoin reappears.

 Can I use more than one wallet?

-Yes, and many people do.
-A common setup is a mobile wallet (like BlueWallet) for small amounts and day-to-day use, paired with a hardware wallet (like Trezor Safe 3) for long-term savings.
-Think of it like a checking account and a savings account.
-You keep spending money accessible and put the bulk of your savings somewhere more secure.
+Yes.
+A common setup: BlueWallet on your phone for small amounts and daily use, plus a Trezor Safe 3 for long-term savings.
+Think checking account and savings account.
+You keep spending money accessible and put the bulk somewhere more secure.

 What's the difference between a wallet and an exchange?

 An exchange is where you buy and sell bitcoin.
 A wallet is where you store and control it.
-When you buy bitcoin on an exchange, the exchange holds it for you until you withdraw it to your own wallet.
-The key difference is custody: on an exchange, they control the private keys.
+When you buy on an exchange, that exchange holds your bitcoin until you withdraw to your own wallet.
+The difference is custody: on an exchange, they hold the private keys.
 In your own wallet, you do.
-For long-term holding, self-custody in your own wallet is strongly recommended.
+For long-term holding, self-custody in your own wallet is the stronger choice.

 How often should I move bitcoin from my exchange to my wallet?

-It depends on how often you buy and how much you're accumulating.
-If you're making weekly DCA purchases of $50-100, withdrawing monthly or when you hit a threshold (like $500) is practical.
-This balances security with minimizing withdrawal fees.
-If you make a single large purchase, move it to your wallet the same day.
-The longer bitcoin sits on an exchange, the more exposure you have to custodial risk.
+That depends on how often you buy.
+If you make weekly DCA purchases of $50-100, withdraw monthly or when you cross a threshold like $500.
+This balances security with withdrawal fees.
+If you make one large purchase, move it the same day.
+The longer bitcoin sits on an exchange, the more custodial risk you carry.

 This page was last reviewed and updated in March 2026.
 We revisit our recommendations quarterly.

-Want to explore further?
-Read our How to Buy Bitcoin guide for step-by-step buying instructions.
-Learn the fundamentals in our Wallet, Cold Storage, and Private Key glossary entries.
-Or check out our Long-Term Hold Strategy guide for a complete accumulation framework.
+Next steps: How to Buy Bitcoin for step-by-step buying instructions.
+Wallet, Cold Storage, and Private Key glossary entries for the fundamentals.
+Long-Term Hold Strategy for a complete accumulation framework.